Why Asana Inc. (ASAN)’s Most Recent Report Reveals Some Hints About Its Future

 ASAN’s Market Performance

-ASAN stocks went down by -9.63% for the week, with a monthly drop of -15.46% and a quarterly performance of -47.11%, while its annual performance rate touched -72.80%.
-The volatility ratio for the week stands at 9.12% while the volatility levels for the past 30 days are set at 9.32% for Asana Inc. The simple moving average for the period of the last 20 days is -4.09% for ASAN stocks with a simple moving average of -70.51% for the last 200 days.
+ASAN stocks went down by -5.16% for the week, with a monthly jump of 3.66% and a quarterly performance of -45.95%, while its annual performance rate touched -74.23%.
+The volatility ratio for the week stands at 8.06% while the volatility levels for the past 30 days are set at 9.16% for Asana Inc. The simple moving average for the period of the last 20 days is -8.14% for ASAN stocks with a simple moving average of -70.91% for the last 200 days.

 Analysts’ Opinion of ASAN

-Many brokerage firms have already submitted their reports for ASAN stocks, with JP Morgan repeating the rating for ASAN by listing it as a “Underweight.”
-The predicted price for ASAN in the upcoming period, according to JP Morgan is $32 based on the research report published on March 10th of the current year 2022.
+Many brokerage firms have already submitted their reports for ASAN stocks, with RBC Capital Mkts repeating the rating for ASAN by listing it as a “Underperform.”
+The predicted price for ASAN in the upcoming period, according to RBC Capital Mkts is $13 based on the research report published on July 19th of the current year 2022.

-Oppenheimer, on the other hand, stated in their research note that they expect to see ASAN reach a price target of $100, previously predicting the price at $115.
-The rating they have provided for ASAN stocks is “Outperform” according to the report published on January 12th, 2022.
+JP Morgan, on the other hand, stated in their research note that they expect to see ASAN reach a price target of $32, previously predicting the price at $66.
+The rating they have provided for ASAN stocks is “Underweight” according to the report published on March 10th, 2022.

-DA Davidson gave a rating of “Neutral” to ASAN, setting the target price at $65 in the report published on January 05th of the current year.
+Oppenheimer gave a rating of “Outperform” to ASAN, setting the target price at $100 in the report published on January 12th of the current year.

 Insider Trading